Current Program Operations

 education abroad program?

 At this time, the IEGI strongly recommends that you do not pursue travel before your departure date, as this may complicate the entry process to your program location and increases the risk of exposure ahead of your program start date.
-We also recommend that students remain in their host city and country during their education abroad experience.
+We also recommend that students remain in their host country during their education abroad experience.
 This reduces the possibility of being stranded in a different location if travel becomes restricted.
-We recommend that students do not pursue personal travel after their program as this may complicate return itineraries and increases the risk of exposure ahead of your reentry to the U.S..
-Students must also consider the 14 days quarantine requirement upon arrival to the U.S., and how this may impact personal, academic, and employment plans upon return.
-We recommend monitoring the U.S. State Department’s country-specific Travel Advisory levels, and the CDC’s country-specific Travel Health Advisories continuously during your time abroad.
+We recommend monitoring the U.S. State Department’s country-specific Travel Advisory levels, and the CDC’s country-specific Travel Health Advisories for any location that you intend to visit while abroad.

 What do I need to consider about returning from my program?